 In Hepburn, check whether Spring Creek Hepburn is available.
 This cottage that sleeps up to four adults is delightfully pet-friendly.
 Pets are allowed inside (plus on the beds if you pay for the “furry friend linen” package), the yard is fully secure, and there’s dog-friendly walks on your doorstep.
 Facilities for your dog include futon beds, blankets, treats and more.

 If you have your own caravan or tent, head to the Daylesford Holiday Park, located not far from Lake Daylesford.
 Dogs are allowed year-round on both caravan and camping sites, plus inside their new pet-friendly cabin.
-The Bark Royal is a studio cabin that can sleep up to two, plus up to two small dogs are allowed inside.
+The Bark Royal is a studio cabin with a small enclosed yard that can sleep up to two, plus up to two small dogs are allowed inside.

 If you’re happy with basic facilities, one of the closest options is the Mt Franklin Reserve, located just over 10 minutes drive north of Daylesford.
 Located in an extinct volcano crater, this shady campsite only has limited facilities, but is free of charge and on-leash dogs are permitted.